Masking Threshold (film)

 Masking Threshold is a 2021 English-language Austrian horror film directed by Johannes Grenzfurthner, and produced by art group monochrom.

-Horror and sound play an essential role in the film.
-Grenzfurthner says that Masking Threshold forms a trilogy with Razzennest and his upcoming film Solvent.
+Sound plays an essential role in the film.
+Grenzfurthner says that Masking Threshold forms a trilogy with Razzennest and Solvent.

-Plot
+Premise

-A skeptic IT worker tries to cure his harrowing hearing impairment by conducting a series of experiments in his makeshift home lab.
+An IT worker tries to cure his harrowing hearing impairment by conducting a series of experiments in his makeshift home lab.

+Style

 The film combines the style of a chamber play, a scientific procedural and the aesthetic of unboxing or DIY YouTube videos, with body horror elements and techniques known from experimental film.
 Grenzfurthner sees the film in the tradition of extreme cinema, but presents elements of psychological horror.

 In an interview with Thomas Kaestle, Grenzfurthner talks about his motivation.